hilaryzen/MKS22X-MarioKart/README.md

 5/29

 Hilary: I fixed the game so that when the kart reaches the finish line a ending screen and leaderboard is displayed, with the kart's place, name, time, and score.

+5/30

+Hilary: I started working on implementing the Player class and expanding the Computer class by writing a draw method for it.